TIMELINE

 1999

-Grammy-nominated as songwriter of the year in the categories “hit of the year” (for “Salt Of Your Skin”) as well as “songwriter of the year”.
-Releases the single Burning Sugar that becomes a major airplay hit peaking at the official top 5 and becoming “single of the week” on the Danish National Radio.
-Followed by the critically acclaimed album Adapter and a second single, Just a Feeling, Hall plays a series of exclusive concerts.
-In August he contributes to Operanord’s Gilles’ Requiem, a major theatre production set up in an old factory in Copenhagen.
+Grammy-nominated in the categories Hit of the Year for “Salt Of Your Skin” as well as Songwriter of the Year.
+Releases the single Burning Sugar that becomes a major airplay hit peaking at the official top 5 and attaining the Single of the Week status on the Danish National Radio.
+After releasing the critically acclaimed album Adapter and a second single, Just a Feeling, Hall plays a series of exclusive concerts during the spring.
+In August he contributes to Operanord’s Gilles’ Requiem, a major theatre production set up in the former Citroën factory in Copenhagen.
 Contributes to the anthology Short Prose 1999 released in September.
-Invited to contribute to The Liverpool Biennial of Contemporary Art running from the end of September to the beginning of November.
-The limited edition double-cd Testcards 1994–1997 featuring rare demo recordings and previously unavailable concert material is released in October, the same month as Ole Bornedal’s (director of the film The Night Watch’ starring Ewan McGregor, Nick Nolte and Patricia Arquette) stage play God Bless Denmark opens at the theatre Oestre Gasvaerk – a play for which Hall wrotes the music.
+Invited to contribute to Liverpool Biennial of Contemporary Art running from the end of September to the beginning of November.
+The limited edition double-cd Testcards 1994–1997 featuring rare demo recordings and previously unavailable concert material is released in October, the same month as Ole Bornedal’s (director of the film The Night Watch starring Ewan McGregor, Nick Nolte and Patricia Arquette) stage play God Bless Denmark opens at the theatre Östre Gasvaerk, a play for which Hall writes the music.

 2000

 Releases the album Playlist with Saccharin, a collaboration with Greek–Swedish singer Katja Andersson.
-In March the spectacular album Boel & Hall is released in several European countries, a collaboration with Hanne Boel that unites the two artists as joint performers on a recording.
-The album goes gold during the first week of its release and contains the hit singles ”Chance of a Lifetime” and ”Can’t Help Myself”.
-During the summer Hall writes an additional score to the legendary Danish play Aladdin by Adam Oehlenschlæger, a supplement to Carl Nielsen’s original music.
-The production is performed at Ulvedalene (an outdoor venue in the middle of a forest outside Copenhagen) by Gladsaxe Teater and involves more than 200 actors and musicians as well as horses and elephants.
+In March the album Boel & Hall is released in several European countries, a collaboration with Hanne Boel that unites the two artists as joint performers on a recording.
+The album attains a gold sale certification during the first week of its release and contains the hit singles ”Chance of a Lifetime” and ”Can’t Help Myself”.
+During the summer Hall writes an additional score to the legendary Danish play Aladdin by Adam Öhlenschlæger, a supplement to Carl Nielsen’s original music.
+The production is performed at Ulvedalene, an outdoor venue in the middle of a forest outside Copenhagen, by Gladsaxe Teater and involves more than 200 actors and musicians as well as horses and elephants.
 Writes the soundtrack for the film Poet by the Danish director Claus Bohm, a film about the generation of Danish poets who have had their debut during the nineties.

 2001